Adding an anchor link

 What happens when anchor links don't work?

-When someone's email client doesn't support anchor links, clicking the link typically does nothing - or in some cases, it might try to open the link in a web browser.
-The email itself will still display normally, the links just won't navigate within the email.
+When a recipient's email client does not support anchor links, clicking the link typically does nothing, or in some cases opens the link in a browser.
+The email itself still displays normally.

 Step 1: Add headings to your email

-First, make sure you've added heading elements (H1, H2, H3, or H4) to your email wherever you want people to be able to jump to.
-These headings will automatically become available as anchor points.
+Add heading elements (H1, H2, H3, or H4) wherever you want readers to be able to jump to.
+These headings automatically become available as anchor targets.

 Step 2: Create a link and select "Anchor"